-The ACCESS Rack uses its left channel input only for Mono Modes.
-The right channel is ignored.
-Output audio is available at both the left and right outputs in Mono Mode.
+Regardless of whether audio input is configured as analog, AES3, or AES67, MultiRack uses its left channel input only for encoder Mono Modes.
+The right channel is omitted.
+Output audio is available at both the left and right outputs in decoder Mono Modes.

-PINOUTS - BALANCED AUDIO
+PINOUTS - BALANCED AUDIO (INSTANCE #1 ONLY)